Being There

 Judy Gruen

-Last spring, a friend of mine lost both her parents in a three-month span.
+Last spring, a friend of mine lost both her parents within a span of three months.
 To add to this emotional juggernaut, she was planning her son’s bar mitzvah at the same time.
-I told her, "I simply can't imagine how difficult this must be for you."
+I told her, “I simply can’t imagine how difficult this must be for you.”

 Soon after, I not only imagined it, I lived something close to it.
 Last May, as I was ordering invitations for my eldest son’s bar mitzvah, my mother was discovered to have end-stage cancer.
 Wrongly told that arthritis explained her severe and unrelenting pain, Mom became alarmingly feeble, her pain unremitting.
 Further tests done at my sister’s and my insistence revealed the harsh reality.
 Her doctor made a weak excuse for having missed the true cause and then told us, “Take her home and make her comfortable.
 It’s a good time to get out the photo albums and gather the grandchildren around.”
 His prognosis?
 A few weeks to a few months at best.